Video shows Britney Spears inadvertently hit herself in the face in encounter with Victor Wembanyama

-LAS VEGAS (AP) — No charges will be filed following a brief investigation of the altercation involving pop star Britney Spears, San Antonio Spurs rookie Victor Wembanyama and a member of the player’s security team, Las Vegas police said Friday.
+LAS VEGAS (AP) — No charges will be filed following a brief investigation of the altercation involving pop star Britney Spears, San Antonio Spurs rookie Victor Wembanyama and a member of the player’s security team, Las Vegas police said Friday after determining she inadvertently “hit herself in the face.”

 Spears said she was struck by a security guard as she tried to approach Wembanyama near a restaurant in a Las Vegas casino complex on Wednesday night.
-Wembanyama said a person — he later was told it was Spears — grabbed him from behind.
+Wembanyama said a person, who he later found out was Spears, grabbed him from behind.

-But the Las Vegas Metropolitan Police Department said Friday that Spears inadvertently “hit herself in the face” when someone pushed her hand off Wembanyama.
+The Las Vegas Metropolitan Police Department said Spears had actually struck herself when someone pushed her hand off Wembanyama as she reached up to tap the No. 1 overall pick.

 In its investigation, which is now over, police determined that the security guard did not willfully or unlawfully use force or violence against Spears.
 No arrests were made and no one was cited, the report said.